Dammie18/Dammie18.github.io/README.md

 **Title:** [HR Dashboard Full Insight](https://github.com/Dammie18/Dammie18.github.io/blob/main/HR%20Analytics.pbix)

-**Tools Used:** PowerBi (slicers, barchart, pie chart, line chart, new column to create the refereshed date, textbox, shapes), DAX Measures and Functions
+**Tools Used:** PowerBi (slicers, barchart, pie chart, line chart, new column to create the refereshed date, textbox, shapes), DAX Measures and Functions.

 **Project Description:** This is an HR interactive dashboard that provides full insight on the Total Employees, total male employees and their percentage, total female employees and their percentage, employees due for promotion and those not due for promotion with their percentages, total number of employees with their service years, numbers of employees about to retire and the active workers, different levels of employees and their total number, and information of employees based on their distance from the office and more than 60% live very close to work.